 BARF - Is raw feeding necessarily a better choice?

-This view point has a great deal of truth because it is well known and documented that certain vitamins are reduced or degraded by heat, some more cooked bones would also splinter when chewed.
+This viewpoint has a great deal of truth because it is well known and documented that certain vitamins are reduced or degraded by heat, some more cooked bones would also splinter when chewed.

-Secondly, a cooked diet is safer to feed in term of bacterial content as the heat from cooking kills most of the bacteria that might survive in the meat.
+Secondly, a cooked diet is safer to feed in terms of bacterial content as the heat from cooking kills most of the bacteria that might survive in the meat.
 Dogs have also been eating cooked food throughout their long relationship with humans.

 Last but not least, no matter what diet you decide to feed your dog, it is always advisable to seek advice from your veterinary.
 He should be in the best position to advise you accordingly depending on the condition of your dog and your current lifestyle.

 Do you feed your pet a raw food diet?
 How long have you done that?
 Would you share your experiences with us below in the comments section?
 Also check out this other article on feeding your pet a raw food diet.